 Full Day Kenai Fjords National Park Tours (6 or 7.5 hours)

-There are two full-day options for KFNP: the 6-hour tour covers 100 miles and visits one tidewater glacier, while the 7.5-hour tour covers 130 miles and visits two tidewater glaciers, in the Kenai Fjords National Park and the Chiswell Islands National Wildlife Refuge.
+There are two full-day options for KFNP: the 6-hour tour covers 100 miles and visits one tidewater glacier, while the 7.5-hour tour covers 130 miles and visits two tidewater glaciers, in the Kenai Fjords National Park and the Alaska Maritime National Wildlife Refuge.
 Both cruises travel on very stable, high-speed catamarans and are hosted by uniformed National Park rangers.

 You’ll see abundant wildlife throughout the park, and the tidewater glaciers are massive.
 You can also hear what sounds like the crack of a gunshot—then watch as a big chunk of ice falls hundreds of feet to the ocean below.